yu-cheng-kuo-28/NLP-Surname-Classification/README.md

 ## (2) Data Preprocessing

-- First, splitting the surname dataset into 70% training data, 15% validation data and 15% test data. \
+- First, we split the surname dataset into 70% training data, 15% validation data and 15% test data. \
 - Next, we vectorize the surnames using one-hot encoding.
 We utilize two variants — “collapsed one-hot vector” and “one-hot matrix.”
 We use “collapsed one-hot vector” in MLP to save running time, and use “one-hot matrix” in CNN & RNN. \
 - In short, “collapsed one-hot vector” doesn’t retain the sequential information and only gives the Boolean values of a character appears or not , whereas “one-hot matrix” records the sequential information.